MaksimSinyu/TelegramUserBot/README.md

 Contributions are welcome!
 If you would like to contribute to GrishaBot, please create a pull request with your changes.

 # License
-This project is licensed under the MIT License - see the <a href="https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt"><u>LICENSE</u></a> for more information.file for details.
+This project is licensed under the MIT License - see the [LICENSE]{https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt} file for details.